tldr-pages/tldr/README.md

 ## What does "tldr" mean?

 TL;DR stands for "Too Long; Didn't Read".
-It originates in Internet slang, where it is used to indicate that a long text (or parts of it) has been skipped as too lengthy.
+It originated as Internet slang, where it is used to indicate that a long text (or parts of it) has been skipped as too lengthy.
 Read more in How-To Geek's [article](https://www.howtogeek.com/435266/what-does-tldr-mean-and-how-do-you-use-it/).